uscensusbureau/citysdk/docs/citysdk.ckan.md

 **callback**

-The following is a example callback object:
+The following is an example callback object:

         var callback = function(response) {
             var output = $('#output');